The most popular types of martial arts. The Best Martial Arts Styles for Self Defense

 Story

 After arriving in Palestine, Lichtenfeld began teaching hand-to-hand combat in the Haganah.
-After the establishment of the State of Israel in 1948, he became chief instructor in physical training And hand-to-hand combat at the Israel Defense Forces Combat Training School.
+After the establishment of the State of Israel in 1948, he became the chief instructor in physical training And hand-to-hand combat at the Israel Defense Forces Combat Training School.
 Lichtenfeld served in the IDF until 1964, constantly developing and improving his system.
-After his retirement, Krav Maga was adapted by him to civilian realities.
+After his retirement, Krav Maga was adapted to civilian realities.
 In fact, Krav Maga is his brainchild.

 Why is Krav Maga one of the best martial arts?